scheme-requests-for-implementation/srfi-209/README.md

 > useful when translating from C to record the numeric value, but has
 > other uses as well.

+# Issues

+The current enums spec states that the set-theoretical enum set procedures (`enum-set-union!`, etc.) may mutate their *first* enum-set argument.
+Enum sets are currently implemented in terms of SRFI 146 mappings, and their linear update set-theoretical procedures (`mapping-union!`, etc.).
+SRFI 146 does not specify which arguments may be mutated by these procedures.

 # Author

 Wolfgang Corcoran-Mathe